Imaizumi Brings All the Gals to His House: Characters

+A glasses-wearing girl who admires Ruri.
+She calls herself her servant.

 Media

 Manga

-Written by Gorō Nori, Imaizumi Brings All the Gals to His House began as a doujinshi series on April 8, 2019.
-An all-ages remake manga began serialization on Takeshobo's Web Comic Gamma Plus service on November 16, 2022, and has been compiled into seven tankōbon volumes as of April 2025.
-The original doujinshi series is licensed in English by Irodori Comics under the title Imaizumi Brings All the Gyarus to His House, while the all-ages remake is licensed by Seven Seas Entertainment.
+Written by Gorō Nori, Imaizumi Brings All the Gals to His House began as an pornographic doujinshi series on April 8, 2019.
+An all-ages spinoff manga which takes place in between the doujinshi series (which itself remains ongoing) began serialization on Takeshobo's Web Comic Gamma Plus service on March 25, 2022, and has been compiled into ten tankōbon volumes as of July 2026.
+The serialization's Japanese title is identical to the doujinshi except for having "~DEEP~" added at the end.
+The original doujinshi series is licensed in English by Irodori Comics under the title Imaizumi Brings All the Gyarus to His House, while the all-ages spinoff uses the spelling Gals in the title and is licensed by Seven Seas Entertainment.